jonhillmtl/comm/docs/README.md

     - specifically, `frame`s are sent out to gather information about the health of the network topology
     - `u1` and `u2` would do well to heed the advice of these `frame`s, and challenge or expel inconsistently recognized users in their reachable networks

-## File Transfer

-- since everyone is so well connected and cryptographic protocols are established and verifiable between users, we might as well also send files to each other

 ## Philosophically Though

 - it might seem a pain to bootstrap over the phone or WhatsApp or Telegram or what have you but you can create small networks isolated from the outside world